Libreverse/Libreverse/README.md

+# Libreverse

-This is the main code repo for the Libreverse.
-Right now, it contains extra files for the main instance that will be removed to create a template onto which experiences can be deployed
+This is the main code repository for the libreverse.

+It's definitely not production ready atm.